iam-manzoor/Terraform/AWS-Terraform-TTWPSH/Day-02/01-providers.md

 # Terraform Providers

 - What are Terraform Providers?
-  - Bridges the gap between the TF and the cloud provided API
+  - Bridges the gap between the TF and the cloud-provided API
-  - Provides translates the TF code into the code the cloud provider understands
+  - Provides a translation of the TF code into the code the cloud provider understands
   - Translate the HCL language to the language the cloud understands
   - `terraform init` downloads the plugin based on the provider we define
-  - Providres are of various types
+  - Providers are of various types
     - Official (AWS, Azure, GCP)
     - Partner provider
     - community providers

-- Why version matters?
+- Why does version matter?
   - TF version and the provider version are different from each other.
   - compatibility between the TF core version and the provider version.
-  - By default it use latest version but the provider version might not be compatiable with the latest version
+  - By default, it use latest version, but the provider version might not be compatible with the latest version
   - Lock the version

 - Which version to use?